-For charging stations with load balancing, cables with a larger cross-section are often used, such as 4 mm², 6 mm², or even 10 mm², depending on the specific current requirements.
+For charging stations with load balancing, cables with a higher cross-section are often used, such as 4 mm², 6 mm², or even 10 mm², depending on the specific current strength requirements.
 It is advisable to consult the installation manual or specifications of the charging station to determine the recommended cable cross-section.

 Ole Diepstraten